 - Bake in batches, onto four large baking trays lined with non-stick baking paper, allowing loads of room to spread.
 Cook for 20 minutes or until golden brown and firm to the touch.

 - Set aside to cool for 10 minutes before transferring to wire racks to cool completely.
-Repeat with the remainder cookie dough.
+Repeat with the remaining cookie dough.
 Makes 30 + large cookies

 - Thermomix Method